wpeverest/everest-forms/readme.txt

 == Frequently Asked Questions ==

+ Do I need to have coding skills to use the Everest Forms Plugin? =

+No, you don't need any coding skills.
+One can simply drag and drop fields, arrange them and use built-in shortcodes to display the form.

+= Does the plugin work with any WordPress themes?

+Yes, Everest Forms is designed to work with any themes that have been coded following WordPress guidelines.

+= Do you have a quick get started video for Everest Form?

+Yes, we do.
+Check out this [Getting Started Videos](https://docs.wpeverest.com/docs/everest-forms/getting-started/watch-video-guide/?utm_source=wporg&utm_medium=link&utm_campaign=evf-upgrade-to-pro)

-= What types of forms can I build with Everest Forms? =
+= What types of forms can I build with Everest Forms?

 You can build absolutely any type of form you imagine with Everest Forms.
 For example, you can create contact forms, online application forms, email newsletter forms, surveys, polls, quiz forms, user registration forms, feedback forms, booking forms, and more.
 Our plugin has advanced functionalities and tons of powerful integrations, that make it the ultimate form builder for WordPress.